 StockFetcher also helps you narrow down your search to a specific industry or sector, and provides a nice convenient heat map on the homepage to show how the bigger sectors are performing:

-A StockFetcher Review of What Else They Offer
+What Else They Offer

 As with a lot of investing platforms these days, the true beauty and utility behind it lies within the user community.
 StockFetcher provides its users with a robust Forum and discussion page.

 People can seek assistance or suggestions on how to utilize the StockFetcher software.
 Forum rooms include General Discussion, Announcements, Indicators, Stock Picks and Trading, Shared Symbol Lists, and a new topic that is gaining in popularity: Filter Exchanges.

 In the Filter Exchanges discussion, subscription users can actually share their indicator filters with other; as well as exchange ideas and provide insight on which filter setup may or may not work.

 As can be expected, this has become a popular chat room and is a service that’s completely unique to the StockFetcher community.
 It has quickly become the second most active room aside from the General Discussion.

 StockFetcher also provides subscription users with the ability to save their filters, as well as add stocks or searches to their watchlists.
 If you’re still feeling lost about which filter or indicator you should use to help you with your analysis, StockFetcher has an Examples page of the most popular filters.